• Skip to primary navigation

 Instructions

-• Place all the ingredients in your blender jug.
+• Place all the ingredients in a blender jug.
 For the smoothest blend, I find adding the milk first is best.
 Then break a banana in half or cut it into chunks and toss it in.
-Next, add the ashwagandha powder, cinnamon, allspice, and cardamom.
+Next, add the ashwagandha powder, ground cinnamon, allspice, and cardamom.

 Watch the Video!